 - Supplemental services on a limited basis.

 Funding.
-State allotments are distributed by share of population age 70+.
-Each state is guaranteed at least 0.5% of appropriated funds.
-The federal share is the majority; states and localities contribute the required non-federal match.
+State allotments are distributed by share of population age 70+, with a guaranteed minimum share for every state.
+The federal government provides the majority of the funding; states and localities contribute the required non-federal match.
 See ACL's NFCSP page for current national appropriation figures.

 1.2 The Lifespan Respite Care Act